bradparks/hxfunc/README.md

 hxfunc
 ======

-a simple set of functional style programming for haxe
+a simple set of functional style programming tools for haxe